interglobalvision/text-adventure/story.md

 With a smile she says "Just one moment."
 While you're waiting you notice a strange printout on her desk.

 "Done.
 Hi [player's name].
 It's nice to see you.
-Did you have any questions about the show?"
+Did you have questions about the show?"

 *show list of responses.
 Player navigates list with up/down arrows and hits return to choose.*